-Maximum feasible switch off ratio, $\frac{N{off}}{N{on}}$ , in the access network is targeted to achieve optimum energy savings by switching off as many as redundant base stations as possible.
-The algorithm loops through different values of $\frac{N{off}}{N{on}}$ and calculates the new values for $\lambda_k$ , $\lambda{h,k}$ , $1/\mu_i$ and $1/\mu_h$ .
+Maximum feasible switch off ratio, $\frac{N{off}}{N{on}}$, in the access network is targeted to achieve optimum energy savings by switching off as many as redundant base stations as possible.
+The algorithm loops through different values of $\frac{N{off}}{N{on}}$ and calculates the new values for λ_k , $\lambda{h,k}$, $1/\mu_i$ and $1/\mu_h$.
 Assuming that each class k has a different QoS constraint in terms of maximum service blockage probabilities, algorithm makes sure the new service blockage probabilities are within the constraints for each class after the new cell switch off ratio.
 Received power required for each active call in the system is calculated by dividing the current downlink power of the switched on base stations by the mean number of active calls.
 Required downlink transmit power of the active base stations and the new radius of the cells are found using Cost-231 propagation model.
 If the new cellular radius is not within the cellular geometry constraints, algorithm either increases the downlink transmit powers of the switched on base stations or reduces the $\frac{N{off}}{N{on}}$ ratio.
 The algorithm eventually converges to an optimal switch off ratio with the necessary transmission power increase in the remaining cells to obtain the maximum energy savings in the access network.
 Although the proposed scheme assumes a more analytical way to model the traffic in the network to decide the switch off scheme, there is still room for improvement for more realistic modeling.
 The system should use a realistic 3GPP pathloss model instead of the theoretical Cost-231 propagation model and the outage probability calculations should be done by taking the downlink SINR ratios into consideration.
-The suggested schemes just focus on the power received per connection and ignore the intercell interference and the effect of SINR on the QoS provided to the users.
-Power per connection is assumption ignores the power control and scheduling in cellular networks.
+The suggested schemes just focus on the power received per connection and ignore the inter-cell interference and the effect of SINR on the QoS provided to the users.
+Power per connection is assumed to be the downlink base station power divided by the mean number of active calls; however this assumption ignores the power control and scheduling in cellular networks.